dsolstad/dbyll/_posts/2020-02-02-Tutorial-Hardcoded-Writing-Hardcoded-Windows-Shellcodes-32bit.md

 By the way, I'm no expert in Assembly and shellcoding - If you find something wrong, please let me know!

-# Prework: Finding system calls and addresses
+# Prework: Finding system calls, DLLs and addresses

 Before continuing, you should have a copy of the target Windows version ready that we will be using for debugging.